Be More Interested in Thinking than Thoughts

 When our kids become passionate about a belief, or when they are exploring ideas that may even seem uncomfortable to us, this is a chance to be supportive of the cognitive development happening right before our eyes!

 It’s a wonderful thing to see a mind choose to think independently of the family culture—to branch out to find information, ideas, and commitments all their own.
 It doesn’t mean our kids will even land or stay with these ideas for good.
-Lord knows most of us shift identities and beliefs again and again throughout our lives.
+Most of us shift identities and beliefs again and again throughout our lives.

 Rather, our children, teens, young adults are doing the hard work of becoming—becoming people who know how to think for themselves, using the resources, experiences, and reasoning skills available at that stage in the journey.